 We are committed to supporting the mental health and wellness of our employees.
-We offer a long-established Employee Assistance Program.
+We offer a longestablished Employee Assistance Program.
 This program provides stress management, mental health, emotional, resiliency and support to our colleagues.
 Furthermore, our Mind and Body Wellness Committee provides education, tools, networking opportunities and other resources to help foster and grow the overall wellbeing of employees.
-We have a long-established

-Commuter Benefit Program to encourage our employees to use public transit by enabling employees to use pre-tax dollars to pay for public transit costs.
+We have a long-established Commuter Benefit Program to encourage our employees to use public transit by enabling employees to use pre-tax dollars to pay for public transit costs.
 Additionally, this program promotes the use of carpooling, as well as bicycling to our headquarters.
-We are committed to employee learning and recognize that development and training programs lead to enhanced skills which in turn bolster employee confidence.